Jazhang01/PTP/README.md

-environment specs in yml.
-Also may need railrl-private, multiworld, and patrick's PTP environment (pybullet)
+May also need railrl-private, multiworld, and patrick's PTP environment (pybullet) besides yml environment